By: Jen Krause, ONS Director of National Conferences

 One of the best parts of the ONS Annual Congress is the peer-to-peer learning that goes on at the event.
 Educational sessions feature leaders in oncology and related fields who are able to provide attendees with up-to-the-minute information on current topics in cancer care.
 These sessions are frequently presented by experts from multiple disciplines to give a full picture of the topic from different perspectives.
 Poster and oral abstract sessions, however, are an ideal forum for nurses to learn directly from each other.

 What exactly is an abstract?
 Well, we’re glad you asked.
-An abstract is a summary of a project or research that identifies its objective, methodology, findings, conclusions, and intended results.
+An abstract is a summary of a project or research that identifies its objective, methodology, findings, conclusions, and trampoline for water intended results.
 ONS is accepting abstracts for Congress from August 15-September 30.
 Once all abstracts are submitted, they are scored by oncology nursing experts, and those that meet the appropriate criteria are presented at Congress as either an oral abstract session or a poster presentation.

 - Oral abstract sessions: The highest scoring abstracts will be presented as oral abstracts in a session with four to six other abstracts grouped by a related category.
 Oral abstract speakers generally have 10-15 minutes to present their abstract, including time for questions and answers.
 Only one author presents at an oral abstract session.